Army of the Mughal Empire: Infantry

 The infantry was recruited either by Mansabdars, or by the emperor himself.
 The emperor's own infantry was called Ahsam.
-They were normally ill-paid and ill-equipped, and also lacked discipline.
+They were normally ill-paid, ill-equipped, and lacked discipline.
 This group included bandukchi or gun bearers, swordsmen, as well as servants and artisans.
 They used a wide variety of weapons like swords, shields, lances, clubs, pistols, rifles, muskets, etc. They normally wore no armour.

-Banduqchis
+Unlike the Europeans who placed wagon forts in their rear formations, the Mughals army placed their wagon in front of enemy centers with chains connecting the wagons to each other to impede enemy cavalry charges.
+These wagon forts provided cover for the slow-loading Indian rifles, while also protecting heavy cavalry who positioned behind the direct-fire infantry.

+Musketeer

+The rifle infantry units of the Mughal were generally more effective than infantry archer units.
+The musket infantry which formed the bulk of the Mughal infantry were known as Banduqchis.

+The Mughal musket infantry line was known to be able to break the enemy's elephant charges without help from cavalry units, as was demonstrated in the Battle of Haldighati against the Rajput kingdom of Mewar.
+This capability was also shown in the Battle of Tukaroi against huge cavalry and elephant charges from the Afghan sultanate, although there was some level of combined arms with cavalry and artillery units at Tukaroi.
+They were most useful in rural level operations to subdue local peasant-based insurrections against the empire.

-The Banduqchis were the musketmen in the infantry.
-They formed the bulk of the Mughal infantry.
-Locally recruited and equipped with matchlocks, bows and spears, the infantry were despised so much that they were virtually equated with litter bearers, woodworkers, cotton carders in the army payrolls.
-Their matchlocks were thrice as slow as the mounted archers.
-Chronicles hardly mention them in battle accounts.
-Indian Muslims usually enlisted in the cavalry and seldom recruited in the infantry, looking down at fighting with muskets with contempt.
+Locally recruited and equipped with matchlocks, bows and spears, the infantry was held in low status and was virtually equated with palanquin bearers, woodworkers, cotton carders in the army payrolls.
+Their matchlocks were thrice as slow as the mounted archers, and chronicles hardly mention them in battle accounts.
+Indian Muslims usually enlisted in the cavalry and seldom recruited in the infantry, as they regarded fighting with muskets with contempt.
 The Banduqchis were mainly made up of Hindus of various castes who were known for their skills as gunmen, such as the Bundelas, the Karnatakas and the men of Buxar.

-Shamsherbaz
+Heavy infantry

 The main infantry was supplemented by specialized units such as the Shamsherbaz.
-Meaning "sword-wielders" or "gladiators", the Shamsherbaz were elite heavy infantry companies of highly skilled swordsmen.
-As their name implies, a few of them were assigned to the court to serve as palace guards, or participate in mock-battles of exhibitions of skill.
+Meaning "sword-wielders" or "gladiators", or swordsmen.
+The Shamsherbaz were elite heavy infantry companies of highly skilled swordsmen.
+As their name implies, a few of them were assigned to the court to serve as palace guards, or participate in mock-battles or exhibitions of skill.
 However, tens of thousands of them were assigned to army units by the Mansabdars around the Mughal Empire.
 The Shamsherbaz were frequently used in siege warfare, where they would be unleashed to deal with the resistance once the walls were breached with explosives or artillery.
-Much of the Shamsherbaz were recruited from religious sects such as Sufi orders.
+There are several classes of Shamsherbaz unit within the Mughal army: